Richmond has not always been the capital of Virginia.

 The District of Columbia was 100 square miles when established in 1800.
 The Virginia portion was "revested" in 1846, moving the boundary north to the low water mark of the Potomac River along the shoreline of Alexandria and what is today Arlington County.

-So the District purchased land at Lorton.
-Now that too is "inappropriate" to Fairfax residents, and the various prisons built by the District at Lorton are edging towards history.
-The house with the quirky sign out front, "Prison View Estates," will soon be facing a development and parkland known as Laurel Hill.
+To build a prison, the District then purchased land at Lorton.
+That too was "inappropriate" to Fairfax residents, and the various prisons built by the District at Lorton have been closed.
+The house with the quirky sign out front, "Prison View Estates," now faces a development and parkland known as Laurel Hill.
 Sic gloria transit.

 Political power is not concentrated exclusively in capitals.
 In Powhatan's day, each werowance had authority within his own town, though it was limited by the power of their paramount chief.